 Quality of light refers to the spectrum or colors available; sunlight contains all colors.
 Plants utilize all colors in photosynthesis.
 An incandescent light bulb gives off limited colors and is not acceptable as an indoor lighting source for most plants.
 To grow plants under artificial fluorescent light, most indoor gardeners combine a cool and warm tube in a fixture to provide light of good quality for many interior plants.

-The best temperature range for most interior foliage plants is between 60 and 80 F. (16-27 C.) These temperatures are similar to that found in the understory of a tropical forest.
-Chilling injury occurs below 50 F. (10 C.) for most tropical plants.
+The best temperature range for most interior foliage plants is between 60 and 80 degrees F. (16-27 C.) These temperatures are similar to that found in the understory of a tropical forest.
+Chilling injury occurs below 50 degrees F. (10 C.) for most tropical plants.

 Temperatures in the home and office can be quite variable, changing daily or seasonally.
 Remember that southern and western exposures are warm because of sunlight, while eastern and northern are moderate or cool.
 Avoid locating plants on cold window sills, or where there are cold or hot drafts from opening doors and heating or air conditioning vents.

-Leaf spots, blotches, downward curled foliage and slowed growth are all signs of bad temperatures.
+Leaf spots, blotches, downward curled foliage, and slowed growth are all signs of bad temperatures.
 Temperatures that are too high can cause yellowish green foliage, which may have brown, dry edges or tips and spindly growth.
-Insect, mite and disease problems may develop quickly under warm conditions as well.
+Insect, mite, and disease problems may develop quickly under warm conditions as well.
 You need to be careful.

 Remember that tropical foliage plants thrive in their native environments where relative humidity is often 80 percent or greater.
 An average home may have relative humidity as low as 35 percent up to about 60 percent; this may drop below 20 percent in heated homes during winter.